Key Takeaways:

 Levels 1 and 2 are known as Advanced Driver Assistance Systems (ADAS), which support the driver with features like adaptive cruise control and lane-keeping but still require the driver to maintain full control of the vehicle.
 On the other hand, Levels 3 through 5 are referred to as Automated Driving Systems (ADS), as they shift more of the driving responsibility to the vehicle.
 Level 3 systems can manage driving tasks under specific conditions but require the driver to step in when prompted.
 Level 4 systems operate independently within defined areas, while Level 5 achieves full automation, allowing the vehicle to drive in any environment without human involvement.

-It’s important to note that the adoption of these automation levels has been gradual, with higher levels like 3, 4, and 5 still in the early stages of mainstream use.
+It’s important to note that the adoption of these automation levels has been gradual.
 Features found in Level 1 systems, such as cruise control and lane-keeping assistance, started appearing in a wider range of models in the 2010s.
 Tesla’s Autopilot, introduced in 2015, was one of the earliest and most prominent examples of Level 2 automation.
 By 2017 and 2018, Level 2 features became more common, with mainstream automakers offering them in more affordable models, not just high-end vehicles.
 By 2020, many new vehicles, especially those in mid-range price brackets, came with Level 2 features as standard or optional upgrades.

 Tracking Crashes Among Autonomous Vehicle Owners in Texas